 It is the norm now to question expensive tests and procedures rather than blindly following health care professionals.
 Recommendations and costs will vary from one veterinary practice to another so frugal pet owners are encouraged to shop around.

-And, if you have multiple pets it might make sense to stagger their annual visits so the costs are allocated a bit more evenly throughout the year.
+If you have multiple pets, it might make sense to stagger their annual visits so the costs are allocated a bit more evenly throughout the year.

 Pet training involves both science and art.
 And, while serious behavior problems might require the services of a professional, the average pet owner can be quite effective in teaching her own pets proper behavior.